Philippines revokes Sanofi's product license for dengue vaccine

 Food and Drug Administration (FDA) Director General Nela Charade Puno said on Tuesday registration certificates for Dengvaxia products have been revoked because of Sanofi’s “brazen defiance” of the agency’s directives.

-The FDA said Sanofi had not submitted and failed to comply with post marketing authorization requirements as of December last year.
+The FDA said Sanofi failed to comply with post marketing authorization requirements as of December last year.

 The product registration was first suspended in December 2017 after Sanofi warned that the Dengvaxia dengue vaccine could worsen the disease in some cases.